browserengineering/book/book/animations.md

 [^compositing-def]: The term [*compositing*][compositing] means combining multiple images together into a final output.
-In the context of browsers, it typically means combining rastered images into the final image of the page, but a similar technique is used in many operating systems to combine the contents of multiple windows.
+In the context of browsers, it typically means combining rastered images into the final on-screen image, but a similar technique is used in many operating systems to combine the contents of multiple windows.
 "Compositing" can also refer to multi-threaded rendering.